OUR TEAM OF EXPERTS

 Dave is a 1974 graduate of MacMurray College(Illinois) with a Bachelor of Science degree in Physical Education and in 1990 was certified as a coach by the American Coaching Effectiveness Program.

 He has also authored an instructional book The Do's and Don'ts of Basketball Shooting featuring an animated character demonstrating the right and wrong ways to shoot a basketball.

-Tim Will joins the DNA Sports team to provide content for the “Coach’s Connection” basketball blog and assist with our online marketing efforts and business operations.
-He brings a diverse blend of coaching, educational and professional experiences after working in Pennsylvania, Texas and Illinois.
+Tim Will leads our online marketing efforts and business operations.
+He brings a diverse blend of coaching, educational and professional experiences after working in Pennsylvania, Texas, and Illinois.

 After earning a dual degree in Communications and Business Administration from the University of Pittsburgh in 2007, Tim joined Pitt’s athletic department as a member of their Media Relations Office, where he handled public relations efforts for the University’s 19 intercollegiate athletic teams and 452 student-athletes, including National Champion wrestler Keith Gavin.
 In 2008, Tim enrolled at the University of Notre Dame, where he spent two years teaching 5th grade and coaching boys and girls youth basketball teams in Corpus Christi, Texas, while earning his Master of Education Degree.

-Upon graduating from Notre Dame in 2010, Tim relocated to the Chicago area to teach middle school and coach basketball, baseball, and golf.
-He recently earned a Master’s degree in Information Systems from DePaul University and stepped out of the classroom to begin work as an Implementation Account Manager for Teachscape, an educational technology company that specializes in promoting teaching effectiveness.
+Upon graduating from Notre Dame in 2010, Tim taught middle school and coached basketball, baseball, and golf.
+He recently earned a Master’s degree in Information Systems from DePaul University and currently works for Notre Dame as a Web and Interactive Media Specialist.